Tie It All Together: Effective FRM® Exam Review Strategies

 A Better Understanding of How Answers Are Derived Leads to More Correct Answers

 To conclude, set your aim on enhancing your understanding of all the topics through question practice and debrief.
-You will put yourself in a strong position to hit the mock exams in lay.
+You will put yourself in a strong position to hit the mock exams.

 FREE eBook—Before You Decide to Sit for the FRM® Exam